Punctuation!

 Most punctuation marks have more than one function and we'll examine each one in turn.
 The first group contains the stops.
-They are the full stop, or period ( . full stop or period), the comma ( , comma), the colon ( : colon ), the semicolon ( ; semi-colon ), the question mark ( ? question mark ), the exclamation mark ( ! exclamation mark ) and the dash ( – dash).
+They are the full stop, or period ( . full stop or period), the comma ( , comma), the colon ( : colon ), the semicolon ( ; semicolon ), the semicolon ( ? question mark ), the exclamation mark ( ! exclamation mark ) and the dash ( – dash).

 The main function of the full stop is to end a sentence.